gwpantazes/python101/README.md

     as documentation.
 """
 ```

+This lesson will make use of comments to explain what code is doing.

 ## The Interpreter as a Calculator
 Let's try a few different things we can do with the Interpreter, which can easily act as a calculator.